Russia: Feminist activist on trial on pornography charges - WTMJ

 The activist was fined twice for violating Russia’s law against disseminating gay “propaganda” to minors.
 The court ordered Tsvetkova to pay a fine of 50,000 rubles ($780) in December 2019 for running an LGBT-themed online group, and 75,000 rubles ($1,060) more in July 2020 for a drawing in support of LGBT families.
 The second fine was later decreased to 50,000 rubles.

 Many public figures have spoken out in her support, including Russian state TV veteran Vladimir Pozner.
-Activists across Russia protested her prosecution, artists dedicated performances to her, and an online petition demanding to drop the charges gathered over 250,000 signatures.
+Activists across Russia protested her prosecution, artists dedicated performances to her, and an online petition demanding that the charged be dropped gathered over 250,000 signatures.

 On Saturday, an exhibition of Tsvetkova’s paintings opened in St. Petersburg.
 “The snowball of censorship has started to bother the artistic community very much, and we understood that if we don’t stand up for Yulia, don’t support her, any other person can be next,” artist Alexei Gorbushin, who organized and took part in performances in Tsvetkova’s support, said at the exhibition.

-The European Union’s delegation to Russia said in a tweet last week that the bloc “is closely following” the case against Tsvetkova and that “apparently, her persecution is related to her public position as an LGBT activist.”
-The delegation called on Russian authorities to stop the prosecution of the activist.
+The European Union’s delegation to Russia said in a tweet the bloc “is closely following” the case against Tsvetkova and that “apparently, her persecution is related to her public position as an LGBT activist.”
+The delegation called on Russian authorities to stop the prosecution.

 The past two years have been an ordeal for both Tsvetkova and her mother.
-As well as the pressure from the authorities, they say they received death threats and were repeatedly harassed by strangers.
-Khodyreva’s education studio for children has lost a vast number of clients.
-Tsvetkova’s children’s theater no longer exists — frequent visits from law enforcement were too distressing for the children, and it was decided to shut it down, Khodyreva said.
+As well as the pressure from the authorities, they say they have received death threats and were repeatedly harassed by strangers.
+Khodyreva’s education studio for children has lost many clients.
+Tsvetkova’s children’s theater no longer exists — frequent visits from law enforcement were too distressing for the children, so it shut down, Khodyreva said.

 “It is terrifying.
 I’m still looking back at the door even now,” Khodyreva told the AP.
 “The police have barged in so many times that … I’m not ready to have the children involved in this mayhem.”